charmplusplus/charm/doc/charm++/manual.rst

 balancing at multiple levels and supports load balancing trees with different levels.
 For example, a 2-level tree consists of PEs and a root while a 3-level tree consists of PEs, processes and a root at the top.
-A 4-level tree consists of PEs, processes, ProcessGroup and a root.
+A 4-level tree consists of PEs, processes, ProcessGroups and a root.
 The load balancing strategy to be used at each level and frequency at which to invoke LB at each level can be specified using command line parameters or using a json config file.
 We provide examples of these below:

-Creating a 2-level tree that uses GreedyRefine strategy at the root
+Creating a 2-level tree that uses the GreedyRefine strategy at the root:

 .. code-block:: json

   {
     "tree": "PE_Root",
-    "Root":
+    "root":
     {
         "pe": 0,
         "strategies": ["GreedyRefine"]
     }
   }

-Creating a 3-level tree that uses Greedy strategy at process level and GreedyRefine strategy at the root
+Creating a 3-level tree that uses the Greedy strategy at process level and the GreedyRefine strategy at the root:

 .. code-block:: json

   {
     "tree": "PE_Process_Root",
-    "Root":
+    "root":
     {
         "pe": 0,
         "step_freq": 3,
         "strategies": ["GreedyRefine"]
     },
-    "Process":
+    "process":
     {
         "strategies": ["Greedy"]
     }
   }

-Creating a 4-level tree that uses GreedyRefine strategy at process level, process-group level and at the root
+Creating a 4-level tree that uses the GreedyRefine strategy at process level and process-group level.
+A strategy is not allowed at root level since given the size of the PE tree communicating all object load information to the root can be expensive.

 .. code-block:: json

   {
     "tree": "PE_Process_ProcessGroup_Root",
-    "Root":
+    "root":
     {
         "pe": 0,
-        "strategies": ["GreedyRefine"]
     },
-    "ProcessGroup":
+    "processGroup":
     {
         "step_freq": 5,
         "strategies": ["GreedyRefine"]
+        "num_groups" : <number of process groups>
     },
-    "Process":
+    "process":
     {
         "strategies": ["GreedyRefine"]
     }